abhishek-kumar-code/Redfish_Public/Specification.md

                 "PropertiesInError": [
 					"SKU"
 				],
-                "Message": "The property %1 is a read only property and cannot be assigned a value", "MssageArgs": [
+                "Message": "The property SKU is a read only property and cannot be assigned a value", "MssageArgs": [
                     "SKU"
                 ],